Call for JCMT Proposals for Semester 14A

 Availability of time and Opacity Statistics

-The hours available to do science in each national queue during 13B are
+The hours available to do science in each national queue during the 8 months of 14A are

 likely to be as follows: